Conditionally Poissonian random digraphs: Model definition

 \section{Model definition}

-The random graph we propose is in fact a multigraph with a Poissonian number of arcs between two given vertices.
-It is parametrised by a bivariate probability law $\lambda_W$ on $(0,\infty)\times(0,\infty),$ which we call the \emph{weight distribution}.
-The notation $W=(\wi,\wo)$ is throughout reserved for a generic random variable with distribution $\lambda_W$.
-The weight $W$ may be thought of as the limit law of joint in- and outdegree of a typical vertex as the graph size tends to infinity.
-To form a graph we therefore require i.e. on average the weight of arcs pointing towards a vertex should match the weight of arcs pointing away from it and it should be finite in line with our assumption of sparseness.
-We further denote by the second moment of the weight and by the correlation between the marginals.
+The graph is a directed multigraph with a Poissonian number of arcs between ordered vertex pairs.
+It is parametrised by a bivariate probability law $\lambda_W$ on $(0,\infty)\times(0,\infty)$, called the \emph{weight distribution}.
+We write $W=(\wi,\wo)$ for a generic random variable with law $\lambda_W$.
+The two coordinates represent the asymptotic in- and out-propensities of a typical vertex.
+Sparseness requires matching finite means,